Thu, Apr 30 · 7:00 PM BST

 At the end of every meeting we vote for two new books to discuss for the meeting after next.
 It would be great if you could prepare your own suggestions to nominate on the night.
 This could be any kind of book e.g. novel, non-fiction, biography, but ideally it should be less than 400 pages long.

-January's books:
+April's books:

-*Note - this book is available on Project Gutenberg so can be read online for free, if that is your preference.
+*Note - This book is available on Project Gutenberg so can be read online for free, if that is your preference.